PathPlanning/SuboptimalSIPP/README.md

 "initial_file_name.xml" -> "initial_file_name_log.xml"
 ```
 In case of using separate input files the output file by default will be named as the task-file, i.e. `task_file_name_log.xml`.

+## Multi-agents
+Recall that this project was forked from [AA-SIPP(m) project](https://github.com/PathPlanning/AA-SIPP-m/).
+A nice by-product of this is that one can run sup-optimal SIPP in the prioritized multi-agent path finding mode.
+It this case some additional parameters should be set (like specifying other agents' start-goal locations etc.).
+Refer to the readmi of the original repo to sort it out.

 [![Build Status](https://travis-ci.org/PathPlanning/SuboptimalSIPP.svg?branch=master)](https://travis-ci.org/PathPlanning/SuboptimalSIPP)